Package Leaflet: Information for the User

 Children and adolescents

-Use of Avaric with other medicines
+Using Avaric with other medicines

-Taking Avaric with food, drinks and alcohol
+Taking Avaric with food, drinks, and alcohol

 Pregnancy and breastfeeding

-If you are pregnant or breastfeeding, consult your doctor or pharmacist before using this medicine.
+If you are pregnant or breastfeeding, think you may be pregnant, or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.

-Driving and operating machinery
+Driving and using machines

 Avaric contains sodium